How do you celebrate Thanksgiving in the dance studio?

-Shifting Perspectives – designed with middle or high school students in mind – Sometimes, things that we initially experience as hardships end up being some of our biggest blessings.
+Designed with middle or high school students in mind.
+Sometimes, things that we initially experience as hardships end up being some of our biggest blessings.
 When we help students recognize this, we can help them develop resiliency and overcome challenges.
 This Thanksgiving dance game helps students look at hardships in a new light as they express complicated emotions through movement.

 - Ask the students to think about a time when they experienced something that lead them to feel disappointment, frustration, heartbreak, or sadness.
 Have the students write a few sentences describing the experience and how it made them feel.

 - Direct the students to make a shape that is based on either the experience itself or the way it made them feel.
 Invite them to share the shape with the group and talk about the inspiration for it, if they are comfortable doing so.